Islandora/documentation/docs/user-documentation/extending.md

 * [Islandora RipRap](https://github.com/mjordan/islandora_riprap) - Fixity auditing
 * [Islandora Repository Reports](https://github.com/mjordan/islandora_repository_reports) - Graphical reports on various aspects of an Islandora repository.
 * [Islandora Bagger](https://github.com/mjordan/islandora_bagger) - Utility to generate Bags for objects using Islandora's REST interface using either a command-line tool or via a batch-oriented queue.
+* [Islandora Citations](https://github.com/discoverygarden/islandora_citations) - An alternative to Citation Select (bundled with Starter Site).
+It uses CSL to render citations, allows you to set a default (which is rendered on page load), and lets you set the field mappings as a third party setting when editing each field itself.
+It works with Typed Relation fields (using the relation to set the CSL parameter such as author, editor, or contributor), and also works with Paragraphs.
+* [Islandora RDM](https://github.com/roblib/islandora_rdm) - An entire suite of tools and documentation to turn Islandora into a fully functional Research Data Management platform.
 * [Islandora Whole Object](https://github.com/mjordan/islandora_whole_object) - Islandora module that provides some Drupal blocks containing various representations of an Islandora object.
-* [Islandora RDM](https://github.com/roblib/islandora_rdm) - An entire suite of tools and documentation to turn Islandora into a fully functional Research Data Management platform.
 * [IP Range Access](https://github.com/mjordan/ip_range_access) - A context condition to check the user's IP address against a range, and provide 403 if not accepted.
+* [Typed Relation with Display Name](https://github.com/rosiel/typed_relation_display_name/) - A field type that's a Typed Relation field plus a display name that is unique to the instantiation.
+Allows you to transcribe what's on the object, while still linking to a controlled form of a name.

 ### Access Control